magland/eigenvalue_decomposition_speed_comparison/README.md

 M=2000: Elapsed time (sec) = 0.453836
 ```

-The reason is that MATLAB's version is making **very** good us4 of multiple CPUs!
+The reason for the discrepancy is that MATLAB is making **very** good use of multiple CPUs!